Julian Gollop: Mythos Games (1988 to 2001)

 In 1988, he was joined by his brother, Nick Gollop, in founding Target Games, a video game development company that subsequently changed to Mythos Games.
 Under the Mythos name, the Gollop brothers designed and developed computer games such as Laser Squad, UFO: Enemy Unknown and X-COM: Apocalypse.
 Up to this time, Gollop had only made computer games for 8-bit and 16-bit home computers commonly found in Europe.
-It was with UFO: Enemy Unknown (released in North America under the name X-Com: UFO Defense) that he first beginning making video games directly for the MS-DOS and later Microsoft Windows operating system personal computers that at the time would be sold primarily in the United States.
+It was with UFO: Enemy Unknown (released in North America under the name X-Com: UFO Defense) that he first began making video games directly for the MS-DOS and later Microsoft Windows operating system personal computers that at the time would be sold primarily in the United States.
 Despite the success of these and other games, Mythos Games was forced to close in 2001 after an essential publisher was acquired by a company that withdrew commitments for The Dreamland Chronicles: Freedom Ridge, which Mythos Games was in the process of developing.